 But considering how hard we work to protect our own privacy online, our whole family might not be as safe.
-In fact, when it comes to identity theft, most of us haven’t given a second thought to other family members.
+In fact, when it comes to identity theft, most of us haven’t given a second thought to keeping other family members safe.

 Specifically, our children and our aging parents are susceptible to identity theft.
 Here’s everything you need to know about identity theft and the steps you can take to keep your household safer today.

 Identity theft happens when someone steals your identity.
 Thanks to the Internet, this has become increasingly common.
 Last year alone there were 1,579 data breaches.

 If your identity is stolen through a data breach, phishing, malware, or another method, identity thieves may use it to commit identity fraud.

 Typically, when criminals steal your identity, they intend to use it fraudulently for some financial gain.
 Criminals can take over your bank account, open credit cards in your name, and even claim your tax refunds once they have your identity.

 Pinpointing and remedying identity theft is a time consuming and costly process.
 Thankfully, it’s also gotten a lot of attention lately, compelling us to take more action to keep our information safer.